Rajpratik71/volatility-wiki/Command-Reference.md

 ## pstree

-To view the process listing in tree form, use the pstree command.
-This enumerates processes using the same technique as pslist, so it will also not show hidden or unlinked processes.
+To view the process listing in tree form, use the `pstree` command.
+This enumerates processes using the same technique as `pslist`, so it will also not show hidden or unlinked processes.
 Child process are indicated using indention and periods.

     $ python vol.py -f ~/Desktop/win7_trial_64bit.raw --profile=Win7SP0x64 pstree
     Volatility Foundation Volatility Framework 2.4